kach/nearley/docs/md/grammar.md

     | number "/" number {% ([fst, _, snd]) => fst / snd %}
 ```

-### Built-in postprocessors
+### Postprocessors: Built-ins

-There are two built-in postprocessors for the most common scenarios:
+nearley provides two built-in postprocessors for the most common scenarios:

-- `id` - returns the first element of the `data` array.
+- `id` returns the first element of the `data` array.
 This is useful to
   extract the content of a single-element array: `foo -> bar {% id %}`
-- `nuller` - returns null.
-This is useful for whitespace rules: `space -> " "
+- `nuller` returns the JavaScript `null` value.
+This is useful for whitespace
-  {% nuller %}`
+  rules: `space -> " " {% nuller %}`

-### Other arguments
+### Postprocessors: Other Arguments

 Postprocessors are actually passed three arguments:

-- `data: Array` - an array that contains the results of parsing each part of the
+- `data: Array` an array that contains the results of parsing each part of the
   rule.
 Note that it is still an array, even if the rule only has one part!
 You
-  can use the built-in `{% id %}` postprocessor to convert a one-item array into
+  can use the built-in `{% id %}` postprocessor to convert a one-item array
-  the item itself.
+  into the item itself.

-- `location: number` - the index (zero-based) at which the rule match starts.
+- `location: number` the index (zero-based) at which the rule match starts.
-  You might use this in an interpreter, to record the position of expressions in
+  You might use this to show the location of an expression in an error message.
-  the source file.

-  Note that [tokenizers](tokenizers) will give you line, column, and offset
+  > Note: Many [tokenizers](tokenizers) provide line, column, and offset
-  information in the Token object, and so you're usually better off accessing
-  that!
+  > information in the Token object.
+If you are using a tokenizer, then it is
+  > better to use that information than the nearley-provided variable.

-- `reject: Object` - return this object to signal that this rule doesn't
+- `reject: Object` return this object to signal that this rule doesn't
   *actually* match.

-  > Note that `reject` is **deprecated** and will be removed in the future.

   Reject is used in some edge cases.
 For example, suppose you want sequences of
   letters to match variables, except for the keyword `var`.
 In this case, your
   rule may be